-- (4) Also, a search under subsection (1) may be carried out at, or a copy mentioned in subsection (1) obtained from, the website of an entity engaged by the chief executive (lands) for the purpose of allowing persons to search the register or obtain copies of particulars, documents or other information kept in the register. - (5) The chief executive (lands) may allow a person to carry out a search under subsection (1)(a) for- - (a) only part of the particulars recorded about a document; or - (b) only part of a document lodged or deposited with the chief executive (lands); or - (c) only part of the information about a document lodged or deposited with the chief executive (lands). - (6) The chief executive (lands) may enter into an agreement with another department allowing the department to carry out a search, or obtain a copy, under this section without payment of the fee mentioned in subsection (1). - (7) However, the chief executive (lands) may enter into an agreement under subsection (6) only if the chief executive (lands) is reasonably satisfied the information obtained from the search or the copy will not be- - (a) used for a commercial purpose, including, for example, the marketing or sale of the information or other information; or - (b) included in another database of information, in any form, other than with approval from the chief executive (lands).
+- (6) The registrar of titles may enter into an agreement with a department allowing the department to carry out a search, or obtain a copy, under this section without payment of the fee mentioned in subsection (1). - (7) However, the registrar of titles may enter into an agreement under subsection (6) only if the registrar is reasonably satisfied the information obtained from the search or the copy will not be- - (a) used for a commercial purpose, including, for example, the marketing or sale of the information or other information; or - (b) included in another database of information, in any form, other than with approval from the registrar. - (8) If the registrar of titles delegates the registrar's functions of keeping the register to the titles registry operator, subsections (4), (6) and (7) apply as if each reference to the registrar were a reference to the operator. - (9) In this section-